Biomaker/Gametophyte-Fern-photography-2018/Wilkins.md

 He tested me and found that I experienced eye pain immediately on seeing the particular shade of blue like that is most prevalent in LED light blub light.
 Fishing around online for a picture of the light spectrum, I find <a href="https://i.stack.imgur.com/lkyXG.png"> this image</a> and it is the peak at 450nm that is causing me trouble.

 Conversely, Professor Wilkins found that my eyes were very comfortable looking at the page when it was lit with apricot coloured light.
-I found this very amusing because my whole house is painted this colour, and I have always been very comfortable reading the Financial Times which is printed on exactly that shade of newspaper.
+I found this very amusing because I have put a great deal of care into painting my whole house this colour, and I have always been very comfortable reading the Financial Times which is printed on exactly that shade of newspaper.
 He very kindly sent me a pair of lenses in exactly this shade, and I just now very tentatively testing them on a new (old) CCFL apple cinema screen that I have bought from ebay.
 Here are the lenses:

 <img src="images/lenses.JPG" width="400" alt="image"/>